Tuesday, June 30, 2015

 THE STUFF OF DREAMS

-I daresay that even my own lazy signifier, camp, when attributed to these films and their stars, betrays a somewhat dismissive attitude when it comes to the depiction of female aggression.
+I daresay that even my own lazy signifier, camp, when attributed to these films and their stars, betrays a somewhat dismissive attitude toward the depiction of female aggression.

-The horror genre has never been particularly kind to women anyway, but if one can extract a positive out of this curiously popular subgenre, it's that it provided some marvelously juicy lead roles to a lot of actresses who'd otherwise be relegated to the sidelines in mainstream fare.
-My mind goes to that great femme fatale of the '40s, Jane Greer, abandoned to a nondescript "mom" role in 1965s Billie.
+The horror genre has never been particularly kind to women anyway, but if one can extract a positive from this curiously popular subgenre, it's that it provided some marvelously juicy lead roles to many actresses who'd otherwise be relegated to the sidelines in mainstream fare.

 Although she did voice work for a stop-animation children's film in 1966, Die!
 Die!
 My Darling! was Tallulah Bankhead's final feature film appearance.
 She died in 1968 at the age of 66.